NomicFoundation/hardhat/docs/guides/buidler-console.md

 Interacting with the Ethereum network and your smart contracts are asynchronous operations, hence most APIs and libraries use JavaScript's `Promise` for returning values.

-To make things easier, Buidler's console supports `await` top-level await (i.e. `console.log(await web3.eth.getBalance()`).
+To make things easier, Hardhat's console supports `await` top-level await (i.e. `console.log(await web3.eth.getBalance()`).
 To use this feature, you need to be using Node 10 or higher.

-For any help or feedback you may have, you can find us in the [Buidler Support Telegram group](http://t.me/BuidlerSupport).
+For any help or feedback you may have, you can find us in the [Hardhat Support Telegram group](http://t.me/HardhatSupport).

-[Buidler Runtime Environment]: ../advanced/buidler-runtime-environment.md
+[Hardhat Runtime Environment]: ../advanced/hardhat-runtime-environment.md